 - Palau de la Generalitat de Catalunya, a beautiful palace with a Renaissance façade and a seat of the government.

-- Picasso Museum, featuring a vast collection of Picasso’s masterpieces and artworks.
+- Picasso Museum features a vast collection of Picasso’s masterpieces and artworks.

 - Jewish quarter, located within the Gothic Quarter, and Sinagoga Major, an ancient synagogue built in the 3rd and 4th centuries and one of the European oldest synagogues.